guan27/hw3-babythread/README.md

 FYI there will be no private dataset in this homework, so all your grading will be based on `testdata.txt`.

 ## 9. Submission
 Your assignment should be submitted to github before deadline.
-The submisstion should only include two files:
+The submisstion should atleast include three files:
 0. `babythread.h`
 1. `utils.c`
 2. `threefunctions.c`